learn-co-students/react-presentation-components-lab-cb-gh-000/README.md

 A truth in programming is this: managing state is **hard**.
 We humans know
 this: imagine taking lunch orders for a small group of colleagues or friends.
 Say everyone orders a sandwich.
-If you poll your friends you're going to rapidly exceed the human brain's memory capacity:
+If you poll your friends you're going to rapidly exceed the human brain's memory capacity: h

 * "If they have capicola, I want that, but if they don't have it, I want ham with mustard, but only if that mustard is spicy."